Wright Tower: Design

 Undoubtedly, the one Wright blueprint that Peters incorporated as his biggest source of inspiration was the H.C.
 Price Company Tower in Bartlesville, Oklahoma.
-The Price Tower, commissioned in 1952 by another oil businessman, Harold C. Price, opened in 1956 and is one of only two completed tall buildings designed by Frank Lloyd Wright.
+The Price Tower, commissioned in 1952 by another oil businessman, Harold C. Price, opened in 1956 and is one of only two completed tall buildings designed by Frank Lloyd Wright (the other being the Johnson Wax Headquarters Research Tower in Racine, Wisconsin).
 Peters was a collaborator with Wright on the Price Tower project, so it is not surprising that the Wright and Price buildings have many common components, including their distinctive cantilever design which provides open interior space, free of columns, by suspending the floors from a central core.
 Both buildings sit on large, landscaped sites, adjacent to similarly styled smaller buildings, are decorated in pastel earthtones, and have somewhat obscured windows.

 Like the Calico Mills design, the Wright Tower, when occupied at night, is reminiscent of a Japanese lantern with inside lighting illuminating the grillwork with a soft, yellow glow.
 During the month of December in the 1970s and early 1980s, transparent color gels were placed on the inside of the windows to form large seasonal symbols when the office lights were left on.
 Other notable features of the building are several Wright-inspired stained glass windows and a glass elevator system on the building's exterior, surrounded by a low dome that houses the building's air conditioning systems and accented with a reflecting pool and fountain.

 The building was constructed between 1965 and 1966 with the Robert E. McKee General Contractor Company of Dallas, Texas serving as the builder.
 McKee was chosen partly due to his skillful erection of the Wright-designed Grady Gammage Memorial Auditorium in Tempe, Arizona which had been completed a year earlier.

 Ownership

 An affiliate of In-Rel Properties acquired the property from Kaden Companies Partnership in 2018.
 Kaden acquired the building in 1986 and changed its name from the Lincoln Income Life Insurance Tower to the Kaden Tower.
 After purchasing the tower, Kaden contracted Louisville's Grossman Chapman Klarer Architects and invested $2 million in a renovation of the property.
 Completed in 1987, the renovation included updated office spaces, auditorium, and a repainted exterior.
 A subsequent update in 2003 added air conditioning to the exterior elevator system.
 A Ruth's Chris Steak House restaurant is located on the top floor.
 The lower floors are all office space.

 Adjoining the office building sits The Plaza at Wright Tower, an event venue that holds up to 150 people.

+In August 2026, restaurant Texas Roadhouse purchased the structure which is next to its headquarters building saying it was planning for future growth possibilities.